cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 The proposed [ADR 083][adr083]/[ADR 103][adr103] inspired the discussions that led to this ADR.
 At first glance, their proposal might look identical to the solution discussed here.
-The main distinction is that their proposal does not involve installing application snapshots, but relies on node operators to manually synchronize the application state.
+The main distinction is that these older proposals do not involve installing application _snapshots_, but rely on node operators to manually synchronize the application _state_.

 More precisely, their proposal is to
 "_allow applications to start with a bootstrapped state_